Welding Defects Guide: Types, Causes and Prevention

 Technical implications

 Cracks represent a serious risk to structural integrity, serving as focal points for failure under cyclic or static loading.
-In industries such as aerospace, where component reliability is paramount, the presence of cracks necessitates comprehensive inspection and quality control.
+Unlike volumetric defects like porosity, cracks are planar defects that can propagate rapidly under stress, leading to catastrophic failure.
+In industries such as aerospace and nuclear, the presence of any crack is grounds for immediate rejection.

 Common causes